liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 | **Note:** Although the embedded server uses Elasticsearch 6.5, Elasticsearch
 | 6.8.x has been tested with @product@-ver GA1, and is fully supported.
 If you've
-| upgraded to @product-ver@ Service Pack 1/Fix Pack 2, up to Elasticsearch 7.3.x
+| upgraded to @product-ver@ Service Pack 1/Fix Pack 2, up to Elasticsearch 7.4.x
-| is supported.
+| is supported through the Liferay Connector to Elasticsearch 7, which can be
+| downloaded form Liferay Marketplace.

 Shut down the @product@ server.
 In a local, single-machine testing environment, if you continue without shutting down, the Elasticsearch server you're about to